Skip to Content

 Bridge extending over the canyon

-Once you make it out to the middle of the bridge, you’ll have one of the best views of Hoover Dam you could ask for.
+Once you make it out to the middle of the bridge, you’ll have one hell of a view.

 Hoover Dam and Lake Mead photographed from above on the bridge

-While I’d argue Hoover Dam is worth a trip even if you’re not planning to do a guided tour, seeing the innards of the dam and gleaning some knowledge from the team of professional guides is more than worth the $30.
+While I’d argue Hoover Dam is worth a trip even if you’re not planning to take a guided tour, seeing the innards of the dam and learning from the team of professional guides is more than worth the $40.

 Related: Need additional ideas for outdoor activities in Las Vegas?
 Check out our day trips to: